2016 Hellmann's 500

 The 2016 Hellmann's 500 was a NASCAR Sprint Cup Series race held on October 23, 2016, at Talladega Superspeedway in Lincoln, Alabama.
 Contested over 192 laps on the 2.66 mi superspeedway, it was the 32nd race of the 2016 NASCAR Sprint Cup Series season, sixth race of the Chase and final race of the Round of 12.
 The race was won by Team Penske's Joey Logano in a green–white–checkered finish, advancing to the Round of 8 as a result.

-This was the final race for 2000 NASCAR Winston Cup Series champion Bobby Labonte and the only NASCAR Cup Series race of Ryan Reed.

-Report

-Background

-Talladega Superspeedway, the track where the race was held.

-Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
-It is located on the former Anniston Air Force Base in the small city of Lincoln.
-The track is a tri-oval and was constructed in the 1960s by the International Speedway Corporation, a business controlled by the France Family.
-Talladega is most known for its steep banking and the unique location of the start/finish line that's located just past the exit to pit road.
-The track currently hosts the NASCAR series such as the Sprint Cup Series, Xfinity Series and the Camping World Truck Series, and is the longest NASCAR oval, being a 2.66 mi tri-oval.